said-alrove/tailwindCss/README.md

     npm install tailwind
 ```

-And then run **npx tailwind -o styles.css**, this will generate the default output file.
+And then, run the **npx tailwind -o styles.css** command, this will generate the default output file.

 ```
     npx tailwind -o styles.css
 ```

-> **Note:** using the console allows you to have more opportunities of personalization with respect to the output, the options will be listed if the **npx tailwind --help** is typed.
+> **Note:** using the console allows you to have more opportunities of personalization in terms of the output file, the options will be listed if the **npx tailwind --help** command is typed.

 ### [**Npx or Npm?**](https://www.it-swarm-es.com/es/javascript/diferencia-entre-npx-y-npm/838393291/)
 The differences between **Npx** and **Npm** aren't too much difficult, **Npm** as the name says is a Node Package Manager, that means that it's in charge of managing *(download, upload, etc.)* the use of Npm packages and it can ONLY execute their commands if they're installed globally or if the commands are specified on the package.json file *(on the **scripts** key)*.
 When the packages are installed globally you don't have to use the **npm** command, instead, you can directly use the package's commands without a prefix or something else.